dgarciad6/eBPF-IDS-IPS-Programs/README.md

 # eBPF-IDS-IPS-Programs

-Some eBPF solutions to alert/drop some traffic
+This project contains some eBPF solutions to alert/drop packets.
+Some of the programs act like a template to develop more specific solutions.
+The develop consists on two different types of programs.

+## Traffic Control (TC)

+## eXpress Data Path (XDP)